google/minions/README.md

 Finally, the **Overlord** is the orchestrator of the infrastructure, in charge of managing incoming scan requests, routing them to Minions and so forth.

+## Why does this project matter

 Unlike traditional on-host security scanners, Minions minimizes the amount of code that needs to be executed on the target, and it's very easy to implement a new Goblin for a specific environment.
 All the complex logic is in the Minions, and users can maintain control of what goes where by running their own Goblin and Overlord.

+Minions also easily supports non-public scanners: adding a new tester using custom technology is as easy as implementing a well defined gRPC API.

 ### Interests